fligt/kendrick/README.md

 samples.
 Visualization of the resulting data in so-called Kendrick mass plots provides a means to efficiently explore this type of data.

 Creating these plots with Excel is tedious and prone to error.
-Aim of the `kendrick` Python package is to enable the automatic creation of Kendrick mass plots from raw data.
+Objective of the `kendrick` Python package is to enable the automatic creation of Kendrick mass plots from raw data.
 This open source package is developed out in the open and will be made available for installation as soon as possible.